Walter Dabney Blair: Career

-With James Edwin Ruthven Carpenter Jr., he designed The Stahlman in Nashville, Tennessee in 1906–1907.
-It is listed on the National Register of Historic Places.
+With James Edwin Ruthven Carpenter Jr., he designed The Stahlman in Nashville, Tennessee, in 1906–1907.
+The building is considered one of the city's first skyscrapers; its architectural design features a base composed of a Doric colonnade rising three floors.
+It was listed on the National Register of Historic Places in 2002 as a contributing property to the Nashville Financial Historic District.

 Personal life and death

 Blair was married twice.
-His first wife was Ethel Gould; his second wife, Elizabeth Hollister Frost, was a poet.
-He resided in Tarrytown, New York, where died on January 11, 1953.
+His first wife was Ethel Gould, sister of another prominent architect, Carl Frelinghuysen Gould, a former partner of Blair's in an architectural firm.
+His second wife, Elizabeth Hollister Frost, was a poet.
+He resided in Tarrytown, New York, where he died on January 11, 1953.
+He is buried at Sleepy Hollow Cemetery in Sleepy Hollow, New York.